Minerva (1799 ship)

 Minerva was built in the Americas in 1791 and taken in prize from the Spanish.
-She made six voyages as a slave ship in the triangular trade in enslaved people.
-She is last listed in 1813 but with data stale since her last slave voyage in 1807.
+She made six voyages from London as a slave ship in the triangular trade in enslaved people.
+She is last listed in 1813 but with data stale since her last voyage transporting enslaved people in 1807.

 Career

 Minerva first appeared in Lloyd's Register (LR) in 1799 with Cowley, master, Calvert & Co., owners, and trade London–Africa.
 She was almost rebuilt in 1799 as well.

-1st slave voyage (1799–1801): Captain Richard Coley sailed from London on 28 July 1799.
-Minerva acquired her slaves at Cape Coast Castle and arrived at Demerara on 12 August 1800.
-There she landed 359 slaves.
+1st voyage transporting enslaved people (1799–1801): Captain Richard Coley sailed from London on 28 July 1799.
+In 1799, 156 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 17 of these vessels sailed from London.

+Minerva acquired captives at Cape Coast Castle and arrived at Demerara on 12 August 1800.
+There she landed 359 captives.
 She arrived back at London on 18 January 1801.
 On 6 January Lloyd's List reported that Minerva, Cooley, master, had parted from her anchors at pithead and put into Portsmouth.
 She was on her way from Berbice to London.

-2nd slave voyage (1801–1802): Captain Coley sailed from London on 4 August 1801.
-Minerva started acquiring slaves 18 November.
-She acquired her slaves at Cape Coast Castle and arrived with them at Havana on 1 May 1802.
-She landed 248 slaves.
+2nd voyage transporting enslaved people (1801–1802): Captain Coley sailed from London on 4 August 1801.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 23 of these vessels sailed from London.

+Minerva started acquiring captives on 18 November.
+She acquired captives at Cape Coast Castle and arrived with them at Havana on 1 May 1802.
+She landed 248 captives.
 She returned to London on 22 August.

+3rd voyage transporting enslaved people (1802–1804): Captain Coley sailed from London on 23 November 1802.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 30 of these vessels sailed from London.